 Several future pumping scenarios from 2011 to 2070 were used by the GMA to predict water level change.
 The first pumping scenario was named PS-1.
 PS-1 was generated by combining pumping files that were created by each GCDs for their counties and possibly nearby counties not associated with a GCD in GMA 15.
 Well File PS-1 served as the baseline pumpage for their district, and all subsequent well files were based on the initial version.
 After the development of the initial predictive pumping file, different pumping scenarios were developed to evaluate the impacts of varying amounts of pumpage in the GMA on water levels in each GCD.
-Specific predictive pumping scenarios were also developed to evaluate varying amounts of production from the Carrizo Aquifer in POSGCD and from the Simsboro Aquifer in LPGCD, among others.
+Due to the variations in drawdowns between the old and new GAMs mentioned earlier, specific predictive pumping scenarios were also developed to evaluate varying amounts of production from the Carrizo Aquifer in POSGCD and from the Simsboro Aquifer in LPGCD, among others.